dbg6y/dbg6y.github.io/index.md

 title: Drew Gower
 ---

-## About Me
+## About
+I am an Assistant Professor in the Biology Department at Francis Marion University in Florence, South Carolina.
+Since joining the department in Fall 2023 I've taught Introduction to Environmental Science, Introduction to Sustainability, Water Quality & Water Resources Management, and Introduction to Mapping and GIS.

-I hold a Ph.D. in Civil & Environmental Engineering from Princeton University and currently serve as an Assistant Professor at Francis Marion University.
-My work blends environmental science with modern data tools to understand complex systems, forecast resource availability, and support decision-making under uncertainty.
+My work blends environmental science with modern data tools to understand landscape evolution, identify vulnerable ecosystems, and support sustainable agricultural production.

-**Specialties:**
-- Geospatial modeling (GIS, remote sensing)
-- Machine learning for environmental data
-- Hydrologic & agricultural systems
-- Data visualization and web dashboards

----

-## Teaching

-I teach GIS, environmental science, and sustainability.

----

-## Research

-My work focuses on ecohydrology, smallholder agriculture, and geospatial analysis.

----
+Before joining adademia, I was a [Peace Corps](https://www.peacecorps.gov/) volunteer in Burkina Faso and a program manager in the Middle East section at the US Forest Service [Office of International Programs](https://www.fs.usda.gov/about-agency/international-programs).

+Please get in touch with me via email at drew.gower[at]fmarion.edu.